 Unbelievers often make fun of Christians when they talk about having been "saved."
 The word "saved," however, is a word used often in the Bible.
 You might ask "saved from what?"
 The Bible primarily means two things when it talks about our "being saved."
 The main idea behind the word is the concept of deliverence.
 1) It means we have been delivered from the dominating and controlling power of sin in this present life, and 2) It means we have been delivered from God's judgment for our sin when this life is over.
 A person who has been "saved" is a person who has experienced what the Bible calls being "born again."
 (Read the gospel of John chapter 3 in your Bible.)
 This person now has new life in Christ.
 He or she has been supernaturally born in to the family of God and now belongs to God in a unique way that has never been true previously.

 If these thoughts above have spoken to your heart and you personally have called out to the Lord and asked Him to save you, would you let me know that so I can rejoice with you?
 Or maybe you are definitely interested in what you have read here, but still have questions and would like to know more.
 That's perfectly understandable.
-It's wise to make sure you clearly understand what the Bible teaches regarding this matter.
+It's wise to make sure you clearly understand what the Bible teaches regarding these matters.
 But don't delay!
 Keep pursuing God and His truth until you know Him personally through Jesus Christ His Son until you have truly been born again!

 "You will seek me and find me when you search for me with all your heart."
 (Jeremiah 29:13)